 Good Economics Starts with Universal Home Ownership

 The idea for America to become the first nation in history to directly include the general population in the process of money creation by forming a National Home Lending Bank, (NHLB) was born out of the new and dangerous phenomenon that surfaced during the financial meltdown beginning in 2008, commonly referred to as “too-big-to-fail.”
-It is the position of Public Banking and Justice (PB&J) that democracy cannot abide the monetary system our nation has built to allow banks and large corporations to maintain sole responsibility for money creation without direct input from the public.
-These corporate giants have demonstrated the approach that keeps the public from direct inclusion into money’s creation — even though sanctioned by government — has grown to be an intolerable power, one that is above the law.
+It is the position of Public Banking and Justice (PB&J) that democracy can no longer abide a monetary system that functions without direct input from the public sector.
+Corporate giants, acting under government oversite, have demonstrated a willingness to keep the public from directly benefiting from money creation’s ability to fund simple public needs, like housing, at cost.
+Unequal access at the point of money creation in a mature economy erodes the will of the people.
 This is a clear breach of fiduciary duty which cannot be allowed to stand.

 Why Home Lending Must Include Public Access to Money CreationToo much money spent purchasing a home is currently being wasted by banks keeping the public separated from money’s creation.
 The costs of buying a home can easily double or triple the original price of a home by the time a mortgage is paid in full.

 PB&J aims to structure home lending so that costs are minimized, literally saving individual homeowners hundreds of thousands of dollars over the course of their lives.
 Putting more money in home buyers pockets can only be done by a bank that is free to use rules of money creation to help consumers profit rather than keeping the focus on pleasing investors.

 Prices will continue to be determined by the free-market; this will not change.
 Structural changes regarding who is allowed assess to money creation and who is allowed to temporarily hold the deed to a person’s home is what will reduce costs.